 Commitment to any particular metaphysics of dialogue is not a necessary precondition for engaging in dialogue.
-In a Systems Sensitive Dialogue Intervention, the facilitator refraims from advancing any metaphysical agenda of her own.
+In a Systems Sensitive Dialogue Intervention, the facilitator refrains from advancing any metaphysical agenda of her own.
 Midgley (2000) points out and questions the fact that some people in the Community OR research community have included political agendas in their interventions.
-What applies to political agendas in Midgleys analysis applies to metaphysics in dialogue interventions.
-Bohmian dialogue, Socratic dialogue and Bubers presentation of dialogue include metaphysical claims such as "the unfolding of thought", "the implicate order" "the self-confidence of reason" and "unity with God".
-Ethically, practitioners and theoreticians are in their full right to ascribe metaphysical characteristic to dialogue but these meta-level descriptions should not inform a dialogue intervention.
-When the applicative literature presents the metaphysical hypotheses and metaphors of the philosophies of dialogue as hard facts of dialogue, dialogue runs the risk of becoming a quest for these metaphysical and metaphorical states and thus perceived by participants as a mystic procedure were the ultimate goal is to experience a metaphysical state such as the implicate order, collective intelligence, the one, God or the Platonic world of ideas.
+What applies to political agendas in Midgley's analysis applies to metaphysics in dialogue interventions.
+Bohmian dialogue, Socratic dialogue and Buber's presentation of dialogue include metaphysical claims such as "the implicate order" (Bohm, 1980)" the self-confidence of reason" (Boele, 1997) and "unity with God" (Buber, 1947).
+Ethically, practitioners and theoreticians have a full right to ascribe metaphysical characteristic to dialogue but these meta-level descriptions should not be imposed upon participants of a dialogue.
+When the applicative literature presents the metaphysical hypotheses and metaphors of the philosophies of dialogue as hard facts of dialogue, dialogue runs the risk of becoming a quest for these metaphysical and metaphorical states.
+There is the risk that the participants are submitted to a mystic procedure the ultimate goal of which is to experience a metaphysical state such as the implicate order, collective intelligence, the one, God or the Platonic world of ideas.

-For example, if dialogue is defined as a quest for the platonic ideas or unity with God, it would be difficult and ethically questionable to engage a relativist respectively an atheist in the dialogue.
-Participants in a dialogue should be given the sole right to draw their own metaphysical conclusion about the dialogue.
+For example, if dialogue is defined as a quest for the platonic ideas or unity with God, it would be difficult and ethically questionable to engage a relativist or respectively an atheist in the dialogue.
+Participants in a dialogue should be given the sole right to draw their own metaphysical conclusions about the dialogue.
 Systems sensitivity does not involve, preclude or exclude any predetermined metaphysics but concerns observable relational aspects.
 In other words, it is proposed that the classification of the metaphysical nature of these experiences should be left to the dialoguers themselves.
 A Systems Sensitive Dialogue Intervention assumes that imposing any metaphysical ideas on dialoguers is at odds with the core ideas of dialogue.
 Participation in a dialogue which assumes some alien metaphysical principle can be awkward and restrain people from engaging in dialogue.
-When such metaphysical entities are presented as the goal of dialogue, the core philosophical principle of dialogue as a free encounter between dialoguers, becomes endangered.
+When such metaphysical entities are presented as the goal of dialogue, the core philosophical principle of dialogue as a free encounter between participants becomes endangered.
 Ethically, there is a risk that the metaphysical entities are at odds with the personal worldviews of the dialoguers.
 Pragmatically, the methods to facilitate dialogue become guided by the metaphysical entities in favor of the needs, creativity and engagement of the dialoguers.
 Instead of creating a strong personal experience and a new attitude towards discussed issues it runs the risk of becoming a ritual predetermined by a metaphysical agenda.

 It should be noted that dialoguers often express their personal experiences in subjective terms, sometimes reflecting personal, sometimes cultural values.
 When a group uses terms such as "magic" or "energy" to express their experiences, it should not automatically be viewed in metaphysical terms.
 Actors, as well as dialoguers, often use the world "energy" metaphorically or poetically to describe the level of co-operation.
-If understood literally the experience of "energy" and talk of energy levels could easily be dismissed as unscientific, but interpreted metaphorically, it can make perfect sense (Collins 2004).
+If understood literally the experience of "energy" and talk of energy levels could easily be dismissed as unscientific, but interpreted metaphorically as referring to positive emotions as described, for instance Collins (2004) it makes perfect sense.